 Whatever you most fear – abandonment, rejection, failure, loss, humiliation – has already occurred to you.

+What is the fear of abandonment called?
 The fear of abandonment, also called Autophobia, is a psychological disorder characterized by one’s uncontrollable fear of being left alone.
 A form of anxiety, it is commonly observed and is usually harmless, but can be threatening on extreme cases.

 Medicinenet.com defines autophobia as : An abnormal and persistent fear of loneliness, of being alone.
 A fear of solitude.
 Sufferers from autophobia may experience anxiety even though they realize that being alone does not threaten their well-being.
 They may worry about being ignored and unloved, or they may worry about intruders, strange noises or the possibility of developing a medical problem.

 The fear of abandonment soon sees the person affected by it imbibing such compulsive behaviours that can lead to devastating characters and attributes that can sabotage relationships and eventually leads to feared abandonment.

 Fear & Anxiety are the foundation of low self esteem.
 Those who suffer from low self-esteem experience extreme fear and anxiety.
 The person that suffer fear of abandonment is because she/he was wounded in the past, perhaps she/he experienced feeling emotionally abandoned and therefore they feel unworthy and unlovable.
 These feelings of abandonment create shame and lower she/he self esteem.
 Not living up to his or her full potentials because he or she feels less than everybody else.